jcurl/RJCP.base/README.md

 - .NET 4.0
 - .NET 4.6.2 and later, up to .NET 4.8.1
-- .NET Core Standard 2.1, .NET Core 3.1, .NET 6.0 (partial)
+- .NET Core 6.0, 8.0, 10.0
+  - You will need to download the .NET SDKs for each.
+The "out of support" modules are still being maintained by this project to run on older Operating Systems.

 ### 3.2.
 Windows

-There are no problems observed when building on Windows 10 or 11 with the Visual Studio 2022 (17.6 or later tested) runtime environment which provides .NET 4.0-4.8.1 SDKs.
-It appears later versions of the SDK with Visual Studio 2022 allows targetting for .NET 4.0 without having the target pack (e.g. from Visual Studio 2019) installed.
+There are no problems observed when building on Windows 10 or 11 with the Visual Studio 2026 (18.4 or later tested) runtime environment which provides .NET 4.0-4.8 SDKs.
+It appears later versions of the SDK with Visual Studio 2026 allows targetting for .NET 4.0 without having the target pack.

 #### 3.2.1.
 Preconditions